ZhaoDu/Self-Driving-ND-P1-LaneLinesFinding/README.md

 ![alt text][image1]
 * Select region of interest(ROI) `cv2.fillPoly()`
 ![alt text][image2]
-* Define Hough transform parameters, apply Hough transform`cv2.HoughLinesP()` in ROI image to obtain lane line data.
+* Define Hough transform parameters, apply Hough transform`cv2.HoughLinesP()` in ROI selected image to obtain lane line data.
-* Group the obtained lane line data into left and right,
+* Group the obtained lane line data into left and right lane.
+Calculate the average slope and intercept of left and right group respectively.
+Draw the lane line based on the average slope, average intercept and coordinate rage of each group.
 * Generate the result by weighted summation of lane line image and the initial image
 ![alt text][image3]